Authorizations to Transport Biomaterials

 Contact Hubert B. Olipares, MSPH, SLS (ASCP) for assistance

-To import microorganisms into the state of Hawai‘i requires authorization from the Office of Research Compliance and also may require permits or letters of authorization from state regulators (e.g., the Hawai‘i Department of Agriculture) and from federal regulators (e.g., CDC, USDA/APHIS, DOC).
+Import, Export and Movement of Biological Materials (Biomaterials) in the state of Hawai‘i requires authorization from the Office of Research Compliance and also may require permits or letters of authorization from state regulators (e.g., the Hawai‘i Department of Agriculture) and from federal regulators (e.g., CDC, USDA/APHIS, DOC).
 The procedures for obtaining each are described on this page.

 An authorization from the University of Hawaiʻi is required for any biological materials regulated by state and federal agencies.
 Please follow these steps to obtain University authorization: